 Staring into a slab of granite can be mystical, as it reveals millions of years of evolution.
 Some slabs contain fossils embedded in prehistoric times.
 A piece of granite is a piece of Earth's history.

 The variety of colors and designs, sizes, and shapes found in ceramic tiles makes them a useful design tool.
 A field of square or rectangular tiles bordered in tile scrolling or medallions adds elegance to a kitchen or bathroom.

 Resistant to staining or etching, a ceramic tile that is glazed provides the best protection against kitchen elements.
 Glazed tile surfaces don't need to be sealed, but standard cementitious grout should be sealed to prevent staining.

 Granite is the more expensive material to install, with prices ranging from $40 to $60 per square foot at the time of publication, depending on the slab chosen.
 A template must be created, cutouts for a sink and hardware done at a factory, and experienced professionals must install the slab.
 One mistake can ruin the entire slab of granite.
 Professional installation cost runs from $2,000 to $4,500 on installation and materials to install a granite countertop.
 Ceramic countertop tile, on the other hand, can be laid by a do-it-yourselfer.
 Mistakes are easily corrected.

 Not What it “Seams”

 Seamless countertops that are one continuous surface, such as those found with granite, avoid staining and seepage from food.
 Granite slabs used to be seamed on the horizontal edge to create a beveled or bullnose finish, but designers now prefer the solid slab of either a 3/4-inch or a 1 1/4-inch thickness.
-Ceramic tile is laid with grout between the tiles, picking up food deposits and discoloring over time and use.
-Epoxy grout lasts longer and is easier to clean than cement grout.
+However, solid slabs can get pricey depending on how large they are.